Securing Real-Time Internet-of-Things: Abstract

 \section{Abstract}

-Todays embedded and cyber-physical systems are ubiquitous.
-A large number of critical cyber-physical systems have \textit{real-time requirements} ({\em\textbf{e.g.,}} avionics, automobiles, power grids, manufacturing systems, industrial control systems, {\em\textbf{etc.}}).
-The current trend is to connect real-time embedded devices to the Internet.
-This gives rise to the real-time Internet-of-things (RT-IoT) that promises a better user experience through stronger connectivity and better use of next-generation embedded devices, albeit with safety-critical properties.
-However RT-IoT are also increasingly becoming targets for cyber-attacks as evident by recent events.
-This paper gives an introduction to RT-IoT systems, an outlook of current approaches and possible research challenges towards a holistic secure RT-IoT framework.
+Modern embedded and cyber-physical systems are ubiquitous.
+A large number of critical cyber-physical systems have real-time requirements (\textit{e.g.,} avionics, automobiles, power grids, manufacturing systems, industrial control systems, \textit{etc.}).
+Recent developments and new functionality requires real-time embedded devices to be connected to the Internet.
+This gives rise to the real-time Internet-of-things (RT-IoT) that promises a better user experience through stronger connectivity and efficient use of next-generation embedded devices.
+However RT-IoT are also increasingly becoming targets for cyber-attacks which is exacerbated by this increased connectivity.
+This paper gives an introduction to RT-IoT systems, an outlook of current approaches and possible research challenges towards secure RT-IoT frameworks.